Lawyer's Guide to California Nursing Injuries (Part 2)

 Unless the verdict is appealed, the trial is the last stop.

 Obviously, this handbook provides only a brief summary of the litigation process, but hopefully, it gives you some understanding of what is involved.
-For more information and a timeline graphic detailing the trial process from beginning to end, visit here.Deciding the Value of Your Personal Injury Claim
+For more information on the trial process from beginning to end, our legal team has prepared a timeline graphic for your convenience.Deciding the Value of Your Personal Injury Claim

 You may wonder how insurance companies come up with the often-paltry settlement offers they submit to claimants.
 Many of these companies rely on a computer program to decide what your claim is worth – there is no human involvement at all.
 One such software program, used by dozens of insurance companies, is called Colossus.
 Insurance adjusters choose from roughly 600 injury codes and a severity value, which they input into Colossus to determine the value of a claim.
 600 sounds like an ample number until you consider that healthcare providers utilize more than 12,000 codes to catalog injuries.
 Unfortunately, this inhuman way of categorizing pain and suffering doesn't consider who you are personally or how your life and dedication to nursing has been impacted by your injuries.
 These companies do not see you as a human being, they see you as a liability, one they want to reduce to the lowest possible payout.
 It is the job of your attorney to get the insurer (or a jury if things go in that direction) to see you for who you are: a nurse living a life full of dedication, promise, and responsibility who found your world dramatically altered by a person or set of circumstances that caused you to be injured.
 No one should treat you like a number.If You Were Injured at Work